 As a gift to you, I leave you with the the song, "I am alive" by JJ Lin featuring Jason Mraz.
 A beautiful piece by two magnificent artists that helps you realize that you "have all the strength" you need, and the most important thing is that you keep dreaming and keep trying.

-At Epic, I've been working as a software since June of 2020.
-I've been lucky to work on an amazing, but small team which is developing a self-service data analytics tool for use by hospital administrators, researchers, and even providers themselves.
+At Epic, I worked as a software developer from June 2020 to April 2021.
+I was super lucky to work on an amazing, but small team which is developing a self-service data analytics tool for use by hospital administrators, researchers, analysts, and providers themselves.
 More recently, it is being used as the tool to power interaction with Cosmos, a large database of de-identified data composed of records from many of Epic's customers, helping enabling of many things, evidence-based medicine.

-The fixes and enhancements I have worked on are building up, with some highlights for me being working towards improved accessibility and increasing flexibility around dates and date ranges.
-I have also enjoyed working with my coworkers on not only my work but on reviewing their designs and changes.
+The fixes and enhancements I worked on are rather varied, with some highlights for me being working towards improved accessibility, increasing flexibility around dates, as well as tracking table and column dependencies used by different pieces of the application.
+I enjoyed working with my coworkers on not only my development but also on reviewing their designs and changes.
 Reviewing other's work really does a great job in helping you see into other parts of your application and can be an amazing learning experience, especially if there is some back and forth around if something is being done in the most appropriate way.
-As a side project, I've also been working on improvements to our visualization library, improving accessibility, performance, and programmer usability.
+As a side project, I also worked on improvements to our visualization library, in-product education, performance, and programmer productivity.